 Why the City of Lights?
-You and I might be thinking the same thing why the city is called as such.
+You and I might be thinking the same thing about why the city is called such.
 Well, it has nothing to do with the flickering lights from the Eiffel Tower every night.
-Nor it has something to do with the thousand of street lights that lined up the avenues.
-It is called the City of Lights because of its high concentration of thinkers / intellectuals who used to live in the city.
+Nor does it have something to do with the thousands of street lights that lined up the avenues.
+It is called the City of Lights because of its high concentration of thinkers/intellectuals who used to live in the city.
 Or maybe until now.
 What do you think Picasso, Van Gogh, Scott Fitzgerald, Gertrude Stein, Dali, and Hemingway have in common?
-All these writers, artists and many more – lived in Paris!
+All these writers, artists, and many more – lived in Paris!
 You should watch the movie,by Woody Allen.

-Statue of Liberty Sisters.
 Do you know that the Statue of Liberty in New York City has three other replicas in Paris?
-I tried to find one on foot along the River Siene and then I got tired that I decided to give it up.
+I tried to find one on foot along the River Seine and then I got tired that I decided to give it up.
 It was getting dark already and I had to get back to Louvre Museum to see it at night.

 Where is the Statue of Liberty?
-You can find it on the island on River Siene.
+You can find it on the island of River Seine.
 You can google for the images.
-When you see it, remember that this statue is facing to the direction where New York City is.
+When you see it, remember that this statue is facing in the direction where New York City is.

 Experience This.
 Eat, drink or sit at the open terrace cafes or restaurants.
 It’s a truly Parisian experience.
 Take an espresso and a croissant – and enjoy it while reading the dailies or just watching people go by.
 But, you deserve better – pamper yourself with cheese and wine. 😉

-One Stop Sign.
-Our driver on our way to Chateau de Versailles told us that there’s only one stop sign in Paris.
-Hmmnnn… That means that when crossing streets, you have to look both ways – and then run as fast as you can.
-LOL…
+One-Stop Sign.
+Our driver on our way to Chateau de Versailles told us that there was only one stop sign in Paris.
+Hmmm… That means that when crossing streets, you have to look both ways – and then run as fast as you can.

 The Eiffel Tower.
 It was built as a temporary structure to last for 20 years during the World Fair.
-But, guess what, it still stands until today!
-In fact, the Eiffel Tower is a national icon / treasure.
+But, guess what, it still stands today!
+In fact, the Eiffel Tower is a national icon/treasure.

-Museums.
 Paris has 173 museums.
-You have to live there for two months if yo wanna see three museums a day.
+You have to live there for two months if you wanna see three museums a day.
 But, of course, with the exception of the Louvre Museum which would take you almost a day.

 No Tom Cruise.
-Okay, this is kinda weird fact.
+Okay, this is a kinda weird fact.
 The City Government of Paris had passed a resolution barring Tom Cruise to be a French citizen.
-Why – because he’s a famed member of Scientology, a religion which the government considers as a cult.
+Why – because he’s a famed member of Scientology, a religion that the government considers a cult.

 Paris Metro Stations.
 The city has more than 300 stations and it is the world’s 4th largest transportation system.

 Libraries.
-In a city adored by writers of all genre, Paris has a total of 830 libraries.
-If you visit one library in day, you might have to live there for more than two years!
+In a city adored by writers of all genres, Paris has a total of 830 libraries.
+If you visit one library in a day, you might have to live there for more than two years!

-Shakespeare and Company.
 This bookstore is the city’s most visited bookstore.
 It has graced authors, writers, poets, musicians, etc. They also have a cafe.
-In summer, it’s nice to meet up with friends and sit on one of the tables outside.
+In summer, it’s nice to meet up with friends and sit at one of the tables outside.

 Haute Couture.
-Did you know that paris is the only city in the world that presents haute couture show?
+Did you know that Paris is the only city in the world that presents a haute couture show?
 I didn’t know, too, until I came here. 😀

 The Most Visited Place in Paris.
 No, it’s not the Eiffel Tower.
 It’s the Notre Dame Cathedral – at least – according to the 2014 survey.